Kitakyushu

 Kitakyushu (北九州市, Kitakyūshū-shi) is a city located in Fukuoka Prefecture, Japan.
-As of June 1, 2019, Kitakyushu has an estimated population of 940,978, making it the second-largest city in both Fukuoka Prefecture and the island of Kyushu after the city of Fukuoka.
+As of June 1, 2019, Kitakyushu has an estimated population of 940,978, making it the second-largest city in both Fukuoka Prefecture and the island of Kyushu, after the city of Fukuoka.
 It is one of Japan's 20 designated cities, one of three on Kyushu, and is divided into seven wards.

-Kitakyushu was formed in 1963 from a merger of municipalities centered on the historic city of Kokura, and its name literally means "North Kyushu City" in Japanese.
-It is located at the northernmost point of Kyushu on the Kanmon Straits, separating the island from Honshu, across from the city of Shimonoseki.
-Kitakyushu and Shimonoseki are connected by numerous transport links including the Kanmon Bridge and the Kanmon Tunnels.
-Kitakyushu's Urban Employment Area forms part of the Fukuoka-Kitakyushu Greater Metropolitan Region, which, with a population of 5,738,977 (2005-2006), is the largest metropolitan area in Japan west of the Keihanshin region.
+Sited at the northern tip of Kyushu, Kitakyushu was formed in 1963 from a merger of municipalities centered on the historic city of Kokura, and its name literally means "North Kyushu".
+It is located on the Kanmon Straits, separating the island from Honshu, across from the city of Shimonoseki in Yamaguchi Prefecture.
+Kitakyushu and Shimonoseki are connected by numerous transport links including the Kanmon Bridge and the Kanmon Tunnels (Roadway, Railway, and Shin-Kanmon).

+Kitakyushu's Urban Employment Area forms part of the Fukuoka-Kitakyushu Greater Metropolitan Region, which, with a population of 5,738,977 (2005–2006), is the largest metropolitan area in Japan west of the Keihanshin region.
+The city is known as one of Japan's foremost industrial areas, centred on the historic Yahata Steel Works, which is now a UNESCO World Heritage Site.

 History

-Kokura Prefecture

-Kokura Prefecture was founded separately from Fukuoka Prefecture in 1871 when the clan system was abolished.
-The old wooden-built Kokura Prefectural Office is still standing and is being restored.
-It is opposite Riverwalk Kitakyūshū.
-In 1876, Kokura Prefecture was absorbed by Fukuoka Prefecture.
-The city of Kokura was founded in 1900.
+Establishment

+The city of Kitakyushu was established on February 10, 1963, as an agglomeration of the five cities of Moji, Kokura, Wakamatsu, Yahata, and Tobata.
+It was elevated to the status of designated city on April 1 of that year, becoming the first such city outside of the Tokyo, Osaka, and Nagoya metropolitan areas.
+At the time of its foundation, it had a population of more than one million people, and until it was overtaken by the city of Fukuoka in 1979, it was Kyushu's most populous city.
+Kitakyushu's current administrative, economic and transport hub is located in Kokurakita-ku, the heart of the former Kokura city.
+It is centred around Kokura station, which is served by the San'yō Shinkansen high-speed railway, and is Kitakyushu's main shopping and entertainment district.
+The city's symbol mark is a flower with the Chinese character "north" (北, kita) in the middle and five petals representing the each of its constituent cities.